LoginRadius/engineering-portal/content/blog/visualizing-data-using-leaflet-and-netlify/index.md

 const map = L.map('mapid').setView([38.8977, -77.0365], 15);
 ```

-As we need a basemap (the base layer) for our map, we can use one that is provided by Mapbox.
+As we need a base map (the base layer) for our map, we can use one that is provided by Mapbox.
 In order to use that, you need a Mapbox API access token that you can create on [their portal](https://account.mapbox.com/).

 The following snippet instantiates a `tileLayer` object and adds it to our map: